achillesthree/QuizChallenge/README.md

 ## Description

-I was  to take a timed quiz on JavaScript fundamentals that stores high scores so that I can gauge my progress compared to my peers.
+I was to make a timed quiz on JavaScript fundamentals that stores high scores so that I can gauge my progress compared to my peers.

-GIVEN I am taking a code quiz
-WHEN I click the start button
-THEN a timer starts and I am presented with a question WHEN I answer a question
+When I click the start button, then a timer starts and I am presented with a question.

-THEN I am presented with another question
+When I answer a question, then I am presented with another question.

-WHEN I answer a question incorrectly
-THEN time is subtracted from the clock
+When I answer a question incorrectly, then time is subtracted from the clock.

-WHEN all questions are answered or the timer reaches 0 THEN the game is over
+When all questions are answered or the timer reaches 0, then the game is over.

-WHEN the game is over
-THEN I can save my initials and score
+When the game is over, then I can save my initials and score.

 ## Preview
 https://github.com/achillesthree/QuizChallenge/blob/main/QC%20Screenshot.PNG